roman-koshchei/unator/README.md

 }
 ```

-Pretty massive if you remember you should do it for almost each table in database.
-So what is proposed by Unator.
+Pretty massive if you remember you should do it for almost every table in a database.
+So what is proposed by Unator?

 ```csharp
 // UQueryExtension.cs - universal for all tables